 Loading....

-The House took up and passed its reconciliation budget resolution the week of February 24.
-The budget resolution will have huge ramifications for every single American, jeopardizing their ability to support themselves, laying the foundation for tax reductions for billionaires, and militarizing neighborhoods across America in the name of a misguided and counterproductive immigration agenda.
+The House and Senate continue to negotiate a budget reconciliation package that will have huge ramifications for every single American, jeopardizing their ability to support themselves, laying the foundation for tax reductions for billionaires, and militarizing neighborhoods across the U.S. in the name of tax cuts and a misguided and counterproductive immigration agenda.

-If your Senator or Representative is on the following select priority list, please don’t fail to respond.
+If your Senator or Representative is on the following select priority lists, please don’t fail to send a message.
 ACT NOW!

 This effort is a blank check of up to $200 billion to President Trump to fund his mass deportation agenda at the cost of defunding crucial and lifesaving programs that millions of Americans across the country depend on such as SNAP, CHIP, and Medicaid.
 This budget resolution will allocate hundreds of billions of dollars to detention and interior enforcement, including raids and deportations, while profoundly cutting vital programs for everyday Americans—going deeper with cuts than most voters imagined possible or prudent.